cloudmesh-community/hid-sp18-419/notebook.md

 * 2018/02/23 Attended class at Smith
 * 2018/02/26 Attended office hours
 * 2018/03/05 Attended office hours
+* 2018/03/16 Met with Min Chen to discuss tutorials and final project

 # Weeks with no progress